Culprit (band): Post-break-up and reunion (1986–present)

-Following the break-up, L'Heureux became lead vocalist for the band Mistrust while Kristoffersen and Earl joined the band TKO, appearing on their third album Below the Belt, then relocated to Hollywood, California and formed The Bang Gang, which released Love Sells... in 1990 on Sinclair/MCA Records.
+Following the break-up, L'Heureux became lead vocalist for the band Mistrust.
+Meanwhile Kristoffersen and Earl joined the band TKO, appearing on their third album Below the Belt, before relocating to Hollywood, California and forming The Bang Gang, which released Love Sells... in 1990 on Sinclair/MCA Records; and John Devol went on to record and release music with his subsequent bands Devol, Porkfinger, and Stonebender.

 In 2000, Guilty as Charged was re-released on CD for the first time through Hellion Records.
 The original lineup has reunited on various occasions for one-off shows, most recently in 2001.
 In 2005, they released a compilation album of rarities titled Innocent 'Til Proven Guilty.

 Throughout the 2010s, the band has reformed for several reunion shows and undergone many lineup changes with founding bassist Scott Earl as the only constant member.
 In 2019, they released Guilty as Charged Live under the lineup of Earl, vocalist Mino Mereu, guitarist Patrick Abbate, and drummer Saul Ashley.
 As of 2021, the band have announced through their Facebook page that they are working on their long-awaited sophomore album tentatively titled Layin' Down the Law.